Cobblestone Throat: Pictures, Causes, Symptoms, Risks & Treatment

 cobblestone in the throat has a pebble-like appearance.
 The bumps may look red,

-throat too.
+throat also.

 Other symptoms depend on causative agents or reasons for your